 When you speak sincere words, kindly and sweetly, the inner you starts to glow, you experience peace.
 Your relationships automatically improve and you increasingly find yourself surrounded by those who care about you.
 Primarily because your speech and words can make them feel good, make them feel important, make them feel human, even divine.

-The other day, someone, a man in his fifties, visited me from a far off place.
+The other day, someone, a man in his fifties, visited me from a far-off place.
 It took him three days to reach the ashram.
-A simple villager from a distant state, he heard from someone about this place and said he could not resist the temptation to come and see me.
+A simple villager from a distant state, he’d heard from someone about this place and said he could not resist the temptation to come and see me.
 I met him and he was elated and tears of joy coursed down his cheeks.
 This was our first meeting.
 He narrated a story to me that day.
 As follows:

-About thirty years ago, a prominent baba, saint, was visiting a nearby village for a week.
-Devotees were expected to visit in large numbers so a stage with tents and all was setup.
+About thirty years ago, a prominent baba, a saint, was visiting a nearby village for a week.
+Devotees were expected to visit in large numbers so a stage with tents and all was set up.
 Community fire offerings to the deities and sermons were scheduled.

 So, this person and his friend got on their tractor.
 Both were farmers and this was the only vehicle they had other than bicycles.
-The place was a little too far for paddling so they chose tractor instead.
-It was a very hot day, as if sun had descended right on earth.
-After navigating through the traffic, driving on paved and unpaved roads, tiring ninety minutes and several kilometers later, they reached their destination.
+The place was a little too far for pedaling so they chose a tractor instead.
+It was a very hot day as if the sun had descended right on Earth.
+After navigating through the traffic, driving on paved and unpaved roads, a tiring ninety minutes and several kilometers later, they reached their destination.

 It was already midday.
 Their lips had gone dry and their bodies were singed from the excessive heat.
 They were longing for water.
 There was no sign of any water.
 But, in their hearts, they were happy that soon they would be seeing the saint.
 They went to the meeting room.
 A young monk was there, perhaps a disciple of the godman.
 He seemed to have no connection with anything divine; nothing about him gave the impression that he had anything to do with self-realization or God.
 Nevertheless, he was robed in saffron, so these guys showed due respect and asked him if they could meet the saint.